MacHu-GWU/Angora/angora_unittest/PandasSQL/Readme.md

 #PandasSQL tutorial
 ------

-PandasSQL is a light and powerful tools to load data from csv file and save to database.
+PandasSQL is a light and convenient tools to load data from csv file and save to database.

 ###Define database

-	from angora.PandasSQL.sqlite3blackhole import Sqlite3BlackHole, CSVFile
+	from angora.PandasSQL.sqlite3blackhole import CSVFile, Sqlite3BlackHole
 	bh = Sqlite3BlackHole(":memory:") # define database

 ###Define csv file